-The structure of the Board is such that it is considered unnecessary to identify a senior independent non-executive director other than the Chairman because the Board currently has a majority of independent directors and is expected to continue to have a majority of independent directors after the forthcoming Company and Cell AGM.
+The structure of the Board is such that it was not previously considered necessary to identify a senior independent non-executive director other than the Chairman, because the Board currently has a majority of independent directors and is expected to continue to have a majority of independent directors after the forthcoming Company and Cell AGM.
 As such, it complies with the FCA's Listing Rules and the AIC Code.
+However, in accordance with the recommendations of the 2019 AIC Code the Board will consider nominating a senior independent director following the forthcoming Company and Cell Annual General Meeting.
 On 26 May 2010, a Nomination and Remuneration Committee was established and comprised of all the directors of the Company and Fund.
+Following the publication of the 2019 AIC Code, it has been agreed that Dean Orrico, as a result of his role as President of Middlefield International Limited, will no longer be a member of the Nomination and Remuneration Committee or the Management Engagement Committee with effect from 1 July 2019.
 In accordance with PIRC's published guidance, all directors will continue to offer themselves for annual re-election for the foreseeable future.
 Although no formal training in corporate governance is given to directors, the directors are kept apprised of corporate governance issues through bulletins and training materials provided from time to time by the Secretary and the AIC.